-Population: 47.4 million (July 2013 est.)
+Population: 48.1 million (July 2015 est.)

-GDP: €1.005 tillion (2013)
+GDP: €1.291 tillion (2014)

-Capture: 757,829 tonnes live weight (2012, Eurostat)
+Capture: 1,108,830 tonnes live weight (2014, Eurostat)

-Aquaculture: 266,593 tonnes live weight (2012, Eurostat)
+Aquaculture: 226,000 tonnes live weight (2013, Eurostat)

-Overview of the Spanish fisheries and aquaculture sector
+Overview of the Spanish fisheries and aquaculture sector (Currently under review)

 The Spanish fishing fleet is made up of around 13 000 vessels, the 3rd largest in the EU with Galicia representing almost 50% of all vessels followed by Andalusia (ca. 15%), Catalonia and the Canary Islands (both with ca. 9%).
 In terms of value, the most important fish species are tuna, albacore, and needlefish followed by coastal fish; cod, hake, herring, sardines, and anchovies.
 Crustaceans and molluscs consisting of prawns, shrimp, squid, cuttlefish, and octopus are ranked third.
 Fishing provides employment to roughly 41 500 people (0.24% of the total employed in Spain) but maintains an unemployment rate of 7.2%, well below the average of the Spanish economy (24.63%, registered in the second quarter of 2012).